chiliPAD™ Unboxing and Review by Doc Parsley

 Depending on where you want to put your control boxes (units), you can configure the pad so the hoses run to/from the top of your mattress or at the bottom of your mattress.
 The hoses pump water from the machines to the pad – It’s the water that’s used to heat or cool you while you sleep.

 Setup is a cinch.
 Even a lug nut like me can put the thing together.
 To operate, you just add a little bit of water to the units, plug the hoses in, plug the power cord in, and turn it on.
 There’s a digital temperature gauge on the top of the unit along with the power button.
-The top is also where you put in the water, and then there's instructions right on the unit to make the whole thing pretty idiot proof.
+The top is also where you put in the water, and then there are instructions right on the unit to make the whole thing pretty idiot-proof.

 After setting the chiliPAD up, and cranking the temp way down the pad gets cool to the touch within 5 minutes.
 FYI: At the time of initial testing, my house was 73 degrees, so within just a few minutes, the chiliPAD takes effect.